DataDog/dd-sdk-flutter/packages/datadog_tracking_http_client/README.md

 # Datadog Tracking HTTP Client Plugin

-> A plugin for use with the DatadogSdk, used to track performance of HTTP calls and enable Datadog Distributed Tracing.
+> A plugin for use with the Datadog SDK, used to track performance of HTTP calls and enable Datadog Distributed Tracing.

 > ⚠️ This plugin is still in Alpha / Developer Preview.